Hotel brands are pausing development in Russia, but they aren’t pulling out completely

 Typically, big hotel chains don’t own the properties that bear their names; the buildings are owned by a third party and operated by the brands or an outside management company.
 Contracts between hotel brands and owners can vary, which could complicate closures.

 Marriott said in a statement that its hotels in Russia are owned by third parties and that the company continues “to evaluate the ability for these hotels to remain open.”
-Hyatt similarly said it will assess its “existing management agreements with the third-party entities that own Hyatt hotels in Russia'' as the situation evolves, while complying with relevant sanctions and directives from the United States.
+Hyatt similarly said it will assess its “existing management agreements with the third-party entities that own Hyatt hotels in Russia” as the situation evolves, while complying with relevant sanctions and directives from the United States.

 A Hyatt spokesperson also told The Washington Post that “in terms of the five Hyatt-branded hotels owned by third parties and currently operating in the country, we will continue to support our colleagues in Russia as they continue to care for hotel guests.”